jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 <ins>**Synchronized method**</ins>

-If we declare any method as synchronized, it is caled synchronized method.
-It is used to lock an object for any shared resource.
+  - Any method declared as synchronized
+  - Used to lock an object for any shared resource.

-When a thread invokes a synchronized method, it automatically acquires the lock for that object and releases it when the thread completes its task.
+  - When a thread invokes a synchronized method, it automatically acquires the lock for that object and releases it when the thread completes its task.

 ```java
 class Table {